RTradeLtd/TxPB/doc/CONFIGURATION.md

 ### DHT Options

 The `dht_options` section is used to provide optional control of kad dht we instantiate.
 It currently only supports one setting `persistentDHT` which is used to store DHT records on disk.
 It enables persisting DHT records long-term, and avoiding storing them in memory which has the side-effect of reducing memory consumption.
 If set to true, it uses datastore key [namespaces](https://github.com/ipfs/go-datastore/tree/master/namespace) to wrap around the main storage layer of our node.
 This means that it will use whatever datastore type you define in `node.storage`, and wrap all keys with a `dhtdatastore` prefix.

+### Host Options

+The `host_options` sectino is used to provide optional control of libp2p host configurations.
+It currently only supports one setting `natPortMap` which is used to enabled nat port mapping capabilities, and can be useful in situations where punching through NAT is needed.

 ## Opts